minad/org-modern/README.md

   (org-mode . org-modern-indent-mode))
 ```

-The default `fixed-pitch` font on Mac has line spacing >1.0, introducing gaps _even if you change the default font_.
-To correct it:
+The default `fixed-pitch` font on Mac (and perhaps elsewhere) has line spacing >1.0, introducing gaps _even if you change the default font_.
+To correct it, add:

 ```elisp
 (set-face-attribute 'fixed-pitch nil :family "Hack" :height 1.0) ; or whatever font family